Easy Takedown Tutorial By Travis Stevens

 Note: The basic goal of this movement is to create some distance.
 If the partner follows you up, you continue the same method to create space.

 Step 3.
 Wrap your right arm around the partner’s left biceps, keeping the contact with his right forearm all the time.
 Make sure his left arm ends up under your right armpit.
-With same
+With same are that wraps around we see Travis Steven secure the grip to his opponent’s gi.

 Note: Arm adduction is your greatest ally here.
 Push your right arm towards your body to trap an opponent’s left forearm.
 This will completely disable his movements if you do everything well.
 This move enables a huge amount of pressure on a partner’s shoulder, which means you are taking control of the situation.